 Armstrong Science Library is a full service library, including a research librarian and circulation staff.

-Computers, printers (including a color printer and a poster plotter), video viewing stations, and microfilm and microfiche reader/printers are available.
+Computers, printers (including a color printer and a poster plotter), and video viewing stations.

 Equipment, including laptops, graphing calculators, and mac adapters, are available for checkout at the Circulation Desk—you can see the full list on MIDCAT.